microsoft/typechat.net/README.md

 - Json Validators

 The library is a faithful port of the original Typescript library with .NET idiom introduced suitably.
 But it does not implement bindings to a specific AI model or API.
 For that you use the Typechat.sk library below, or roll your own.

+## TypeChat.Schema ##
+The library provides experimental exporters for .NET Types to Typescript schema.

 ## TypeChat.SK ##
 TypeChat.SK makes it easy to get ***strongly typed*** .NET objects from the [Microsoft Semantic Kernel](https://github.com/microsoft/semantic-kernel).